raymondumbas/Outfit-Tracker/README.md

 Issues
 - Labels for type and page
 - Used for everything
+- If I push without a PR, commit hash will be commented on issue

 Documentation
 - Small and medium sized decisions are in main ADR.md